Skip to main content

 Setting up the FreeSewing development environment

-FreeSewing provides a development environment to help you design and develop patterns.
+FreeSewing provides the studio, a development environment to help you design and develop patterns.

-There are two ways to run this development environment:
+There are two ways to run this studio:

 This is the recommended way for (aspiring) FreeSewing contributors